Accretion and Structure of Radiating Disks: Test fluid solutions

 for small $z_0$.
 Here $\gamma(r_\mathrm{in}/r_\mathrm{out})$ is a coefficient, with values depending on the ratio $r_\mathrm{in}/r_\mathrm{out}$, ranging between 0.01 and 1 for $r_\mathrm{in}/r_\mathrm{out} = 10^{-9}, \dots, 1$.
 It is found numerically as the largest coefficient ensuring that the inequality

 is satisfied.
 Inequality~(\ref{inequality_i}) combined with Eq.~(\ref{bj}) yields

-Obviously for thin disks the right hand side is much smaller than one; that implies the convergence of our approximation scheme.
-The consistency condition $F\ll \int dz \omega r^2 \rho$, discussed earlier, can be checked only aposteriori, after solving all equations.
+Obviously, for thin disks the right-hand side is much smaller than one; this implies the convergence of our approximation scheme.
+The consistency condition $F\ll \int dz \omega r^2 \rho$, discussed earlier, can be checked only a posteriori, after solving all equations.

 Eq.~(\ref{bi}) allows, putting $r = r_\mathrm{in}$, to specify the parameter $\alpha$ that appears in the rotation curve in the transient zone $(r_\mathrm{in}, b)$.
-By a proper choice of $b$, $r_\mathrm{in}$, $r_\mathrm{out}$ and $z_0$ one can always achieve $\alpha \ll 1$; that gives the total luminosity close to the value corresponding to the Keplerian rotation curve.
-Formula (\ref{ap}) yields now
+By a proper choice of $b$, $r_\mathrm{in}$, $r_\mathrm{out}$ and $z_0$ one can always achieve $\alpha \ll 1$, which gives the total luminosity close to the value corresponding to the Keplerian rotation curve.
+Formula (\ref{ap}) now yields

 Other quantities, including the gas density, can be found from the Euler equations and the radiation transport equations.